Russian Compound: Archaeology

 In front of the police headquarters on Shneor Cheshin Street is a colossal monolithic column dating either from the Second Temple or the Byzantine period.
 The column was discovered in 1871.
 In ancient times there was a quarry here, and a relic of it is still to be seen in the form of that column fully 12 m long which broke while it was being quarried and was left in situ, still embedded in the natural rock.
 The column was presumably destined either for the colonnades of the Herodian Temple or - as a number of capitals found here suggest - for a building of the Theodosian period (second half of the 4th century).
 It is popularly known as the "Finger of Og".

 Recent archaeological excavations suggest that Jerusalem's ancient "Third Wall," built by Agrippa I, extended as far as the Russian Compound, seeing that the newly uncovered section of a wall, measuring 6.2 ft in width, was littered with large ballista stones (stones used as projectiles with a type of crossbow) and sling stones.
 Pottery discovered at the site also suggests that this battlefield dates back to Roman times.
 They also discovered the remains of a watchtower along the wall.

+Another excavation uncovered a sealed water cistern containing the remains of at least 124 individuals, including men, women, children, and fetuses.
+The majority of skeletons showed signs of decapitation or sharp-force trauma, suggesting a large-scale massacre rather than deaths in battle.
+Based on ceramic assemblages and stratigraphy, the burial dates to the late 2nd or early 1st century BCE, during the reign of the Hasmonean king Alexander Jannaeus.
+These findings may represent archaeological evidence of political violence in Hasmonean Jerusalem, potentially linked to the Judean Civil War, as described by Josephus and in the Dead Sea Scrolls.